-DEVELOPEMENT SCENARIO IN ORISSA
+DEVELOPMENT SCENARIO IN ORISSA

-Orissa is situated on the eastern coast of India and has a total area of approximately 1,52,200 sq.km constituting about 4.74 percent of India's landmass.
+Orissa is situated on the eastern coast of India and has a total area of approximately 1,52,200 sq. km constituting about 4.74 percent of India's landmass.
 As per 2001 census report, the population of Orissa is 36.8 million and with the prevailing growth rate, it may likely to rise to 45 million in the year 2025.
-Orissa is rich in minerals having approximately 98% of India's reserves of Chromites, 70% of Bauxite and 26% of Iron Ore.
+Orissa is rich in minerals having approximately 98% of India's reserves of Chromite, 70% of Bauxite and 26% of Iron Ore.
 Orissa having 23% of India's coal reserve occupies second position in the country, next to Jharkhand.
 As per estimate of Geological Survey of India, the coal reserve in Orissa during 2005-06 was about 62 billion tonne.

 The present utilization rate of minerals in Orissa is about 1%.
 The rich mineral resources such as coal, iron ore, bauxite, availability of infrastructure and conducive Government Policy have attracted a lot of private investors into Orissa in recent years entailing manifold mining, manufacturing, construction and power generation activities.
-Orissa has emerged as country's number one state in terms of total amount of investment committed.
-While the volume of envisaged projects in Orissa was Rs.
-5,99,181 crore in 483 projects ahead of many developed provinces including Maharashtra and Gujarat, the state also tops the list of places in terms of project implementation in 2005, 2006 and 2007, as per the Study Report of Capex Database Centre.
+Orissa has emerged as country's number one State in terms of total amount of investment committed.
+While the project investment envisaged in Orissa was Rs.
+5,99,181 Crore in 483 projects ranking the State ahead of many developed provinces including Maharashtra and Gujarat, the State also tops the list in terms of project implementation in 2005, 2006 and 2007, as per the Study Report of Capex Database Centre.
 Orissa leads the States in implementation as about Rs.
-3,08,589 crores investment (52%) was being implemented in the State.
-The rest 48% amounting to Rs.2,90,592 crores is in the "announcement" stage.
-The State Govt. has signed 49 MoUs with private investors including steel giants such as Posco, Tata and Arcelor-Mittal for setting up of steel production industries at an estimated investment of Rs.
-1,97,000 Crore.
+3,08,589 Crore investment (52%) was being implemented in the State.
+The rest 48% amounting to Rs.2,90,592 Crore is in the "announcement" stage.
+The State Govt. has signed 52 MoUs with private investors including steel giants such as Posco, Tata and Arcelor-Mittal for setting up of steel production industries at an estimated investment of Rs.
+2,04,980 Crore.
 Similarly 13 MoUs have been signed with IPPs to establish thermal power generating units in the State.
-The installed capacity by these IPPs are about 14,990 MW.
+The installed capacity by these IPPs are about 15,590 MW.
+Recently the High level Clearance Authority have also cleared 7 IPPs with a proposed installed capacity of 10,540 MW.
 In industrial sector the growth is taking place at the rate of 20%.
 The growth in service sector is around 10% and that of agriculture sector is about 2%.
 Electricity, the prime mover of the economy, has to grow at a rate of 10% for sustaining the growth in other core sectors of economy.
 A world-class power infrastructure is a prerequisite to sustain targeted GDP realization and consistent development of the urban and rural sectors.
 The growth in the electricity sector in Orissa requires huge investments in generation, transmission and distribution throwing up new challenges and at the same time opening up newer opportunities.